The Dubarry (1951 film)

 The Dubarry (Die Dubarry) is a 1951 German musical film directed by Georg Wildhagen and Reinhold Schünzel and starring Sari Barabas, Willy Fritsch and Albert Lieven.
-It is named after the operetta Die Dubarry, but uses the work only as a background.It was made at the Wandsbek Studios in Hamburg.
+It is named after the operetta Die Dubarry, but uses the work only as a background.
+It was made at the Wandsbek Studios in Hamburg.
 The film's sets were designed by the art directors Willi Herrmann and Heinrich Weidemann.

+Synopsis

+Jeanne Fabian is a singer celebrated for her role as Madame Dubarry, but her financial backing from a wealthy admirer leads to criticism.
+She decides to change her name and look and start again from her beginnings to prove she really is talented.
+She falls in love with a man she takes to be poor, but is in fact a wealthy car manufacturer.